SMUFC: OUR MISSION

 SMU CLUB OVERVIEW

-Santa Monica United football club is run by a Board of Directors consisting of a President, Vice President, Secretary, Registrar, Treasurer and other board members consisting of a representative from each of the member teams (usually the team administrator).
-These positions are elected positions, with nominations accepted through February and the election taking place at the Annual General Meeting in March.
+Santa Monica United FC is run by a Board of Directors consisting of a President, Vice President, Secretary, Registrar, Treasurer and other board members consisting of a representative from some of the member teams (usually the team administrator).
+These positions are elected positions, with nominations accepted for a period of 30 days and the election taking place at the Annual General Meeting, which generally is scheduled in March.
 The SMU board generally meets the second Wednesday of every month and the meetings are open to all members of Santa Monica United SC.

 The Club is also an independent league of registration (SM/WSL - Santa Monica Westside Soccer League) and has all its teams competing in Coast Soccer League (CSL), the most competitive and prestigious youth soccer leagues in Southern California.